The Crosby Street Hotel

 On the New York side of the ledger count the enormous loft-like paned windows, the 99-seat basement screening room (with eye-catching orange leather chairs) and the rustic/chic hardwood floors.

-This is one of those one-of-a-kinds that exudes a quirky personality – and if the quirks work for you, it’s as good as it gets.
+This upbeat original is one of those one-of-a-kinds that exudes a quirky personality – and if the quirks work for you, it’s as good as it gets.
 (The main quirk is service, which is hit and miss.)
 Blessed with visually entertaining DNA, it’s ideal for a drop-in, whether for a drink (the bar is bright and lively), a movie (recent theater fare is shown Sunday nights with dinner or drinks and nibbles) or just to scope out the lobby art, which includes a brobdingnagian sculpted head, whimsical dog sculptures and contemporary paintings galore, a reminder that art galleries were once one of SoHo’s glories.
+And following a gentle update, rooms look refreshed and retain their personality.

 Guests, many from Britain, Scandinavia and Australia, can look as interesting as the surroundings, and I’ve overheard intriguing conversations at dinner.